chrisdane/rfesom/README.md

 # Demo

-Run `rfesom` either in an active R session with
+Gio to `cd rfesom` and run either in an active R session with
 ```
+$ R # from terminal
-source("runscript.demo1.r")
+source("runscript.demo1.r") # from within R
 ```
 or from terminal with
 ```